argoproj/argo-cd/docs/operator-manual/user-management/index.md

         - groups
 ```

+!!! warning
-!!! warning: Because group information is only refreshed at authentication time just adding or removing
-an account from a group will not change a user's membership until they reauthenticate.
-Depending on your
-organization's needs this could be a security risk and could be mitigated by changing the authentication
+    Because group information is only refreshed at authentication time just adding or removing an account from a group will not change a user's membership until they reauthenticate.
+Depending on your organization's needs this could be a security risk and could be mitigated by changing the authentication token's lifetime.
-token's lifetime.

 ### Retrieving claims that are not in the token